placeling/Pinta/readme.txt

 == Description ==

-Wouldn't it be great if when your readers walked past that restaurant you wrote about, they could see your blog post?
+Placeling turns your blog into a map-based, iPhone-enabled guide to the world.

-Or maybe your friends are visiting a city you wrote about on your travel blog - and you want to give them an iPhone-based map of the places you love.
+Wouldn't it be nice if your readers could walk past a place you wrote about and see your blog post?

 Placeling makes this effortlessly easy.